goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 - ``src/mynamespace/main/configure.zcml`` -- You can customize this
   ZCML which is included from application.zcml

+- ``src/mynamespace/main/debug.py`` -- The debug application object.
+  The class given here will be registered from an entry point.

 - ``src/mynamespace/main/ftesting.zcml`` -- ZCML for functional
   testing